 You can amplify your classical tones to the masses with this electric-acoustic Ovation, a guitar that breaks from tradition and brings nylon strings into the 21sst century.

-Ovation guitars were revolutionary when they first appeared, with their composite bowl backs, on board pickups and built in preamps.
-These are words you don’t often hear in conversations about classical guitars, but nevertheless, the Ovation Applause AB24CC works.
+Ovation guitars were revolutionary when they first appeared, with their composite bowl backs, onboard pickups and built-in preamps.
+These are words you don’t often hear in conversations about classical guitars, but the Ovation Applause AB24CC really works.

 Like the Epiphone we tested, the Ovation has a nontraditional nut width, coming in at 1.889”.
-It may seem a marginal difference, but again, it makes a massive difference by comparison with a full width 2” nut.
-We were easily able to wrap our hands around the C shape neck, and we found it to be easy playing and comfortable.
+That may seem like a marginal difference, but again it makes a massive difference from a full-width 2” nut.
+We were easily able to wrap our hands around the C-shape neck and we found it to be easy-playing and comfortable.

-Another steel string crossover with this guitar is the cutaway on the treble bout.
-It gave us great access to the higher frets, the kind of access that players with smaller hand simply don’t get with a traditional guitar.
+Another steel-string crossover with this guitar is the cutaway on the treble bout.
+It gave us great access to the higher frets.
+The kind of access players with smaller hand simply don’t get with a traditional guitar.

-The body is full size, but the back is a medium bowl shape, which gave excellent ergonomics.
-The bowl is a special polycarbonate material, which holds up to impact, moisture, and almost any other rigor in a way that wood never could.
+The body is full-size, but the back is a medium bowl shape, which gave excellent ergonomics.
+The bowl is a special polycarbonate material, which holds up to impact, moisture, and almost any other rigor in a way wood never could.
 For this reason alone, it’s a great road guitar.

 To keep the tones correct, it’s made with a cedar top.
 We found it to be very sweet sounding, with great projection from the Lyrachord bowl.

 The biggest selling point for the Ovation, however, is the quality of the pickups and preamp.
-This is not an afterthought, as Ovations entire model is based on semi-acoustic instruments.
-There’s a piezo pickup underneath the saddle, and the CE304T preamp even comes with 3 band EQ.
-We were easily able to shape our sound when plugged in, and getting that kind of tonal variety from a classical guitar is almost unheard of.
-Best of all, there’s a tuner built into the preamp too, which we found to be as accurate as any clip on tuner you could buy.
+This isn’t an afterthought, as Ovation’s entire model is based on semi-acoustic instruments.
+There’s a piezo pickup underneath the saddle and the CE304T preamp even comes with 3-band EQ.
+We were easily able to shape our sound when plugged in.
+Getting that kind of tonal variety from a classical guitar is almost unheard of.
+Best of all, there’s a tuner built into the preamp too, which we found to be as accurate as any clip-on tuner you could buy.